 The ACADEMY CLASSES is an additional option in the shape of four different week intensive courses taking place during CPH:DOX on fixed dates from March 23-27, 2020.
 If accepted into a class you will join an exclusive group of international students from various fields and institutions throughout four days.
 The classes consist of group discussions, exclusive sessions with directors visiting the festival and specially curated film screenings in the evening.
 In order to create a concentrated learning atmosphere based on exchange and participation, the ACADEMY CLASSES are limited to 15-35 participants per Class.
 Participating students are expected to attend all activities and to actively contribute to the course.
 In order to apply you will be asked to provide a motivational text.

 We offer four ACADEMY CLASSES representing four lines of study with a full day programme and specially curated film screenings in the evening.
-All five Classes are cross-disciplinary and explore the intersection between different practices by bringing together students, teachers and artists/experts from different professional backgrounds:
+All classes are cross-disciplinary and explore the intersection between different practices by bringing together students, teachers and artists/experts from different professional backgrounds:

-CRITICS’ CLASS is a new and ambitious forum for young aspiring film critics!
-Here students from various fields can meet and discuss ways to facilitate and write about contemporary documentaries.
+A new and ambitious and creative forum for young aspiring film critics!
+Here students from various fields can meet, discuss and explore the art of writing about contemporary documentaries.
 What is the role of criticism in relation to the continuously expanding and changing documentary format?
-What is the connection between curatorial practices in the art world and in festival programming?
+What are the different tools and techniques of cinematic writing?
 Getting to see a variety of films at the festival, the Class intends to collectively explore and formulate the tendencies, colors and networks of this years CPH:DOX programme – in collaboration with critics from some of the leading film journals.
-Film culture has no life but the afterlife of shared thought.
-Wishing to (re)think, challenge and strengthen individual stakes in this afterlife the class will benefit emerging critics, curators, artists and filmmakers alike.
-With the CRITICS’ & CURATORS’ CLASS we at CPH:DOX wish to create the frames for new and ambitious networks for film criticism.
+With the CRITICS’ CLASS we at CPH:DOX wish to create the frames for new and ambitious networks for film criticism.
 As a participant you will develop your language in creative writing sessions each morning before meeting directors and critics for intensive sessions and following a specially curated film programme in the evening.

 Note! students of the SCIENCE CLASS will have activities from Monday morning (March 25th) as they will join the “Science & Film”-sessions at the CPH:CONFERENCE.